 - Applicants must meet eligibility requirements. - Applications must meet the ARC cost-share matching requirement for the proposed service area. - Applicant has contacted ARC state program manager(s). - A letter of intent (LOI) must be submitted to ARC.
-Submission instructions for the LOI: - o Submit as PDF to POWER@arc.gov April 4, 2022, at 5 PM (ET). - Once receipt of LOI confirmed, it will be forwarded to the respective state program managers.
-AGAIN: This step does not satisfy the requirement that applicants must contact state program managers. - Submitted applications for funding that substantially differ from the information included on the received LOI are subject to disqualification during the review process. - Applications must be completed and submitted via the application portal (power.arc.gov) no later than 5 PM (ET) on April 29, 2022. - Further guidance on submission can be found at www.arc.gov/POWER.
+Submission instructions for the LOI: - o Submit answers via the online form by March 8, 2023, at 5 PM (ET). - Once receipt of LOI is confirmed, it will be forwarded to the respective state program managers.
+AGAIN: This step does not satisfy the requirement that applicants must contact state program managers.

+- o Submitted applications for funding that substantially differ from the information included on the received LOI are subject to disqualification during the review process. - Applications must be completed and submitted via the application portal (power.arc.gov) no later than 5 PM (ET) on April 19, 2023. - Further guidance on submission can be found at www.arc.gov/POWER.